Node4 Blog | What Is a Cloud Service Provider (CSP)?

 #2 Physical Location of Servers

-The location of your CSP’s data centers can impact performance, compliance, and data sovereignty especially for UK businesses with strict regulatory requirements.
+The location of your CSP’s data centres can impact performance, compliance, and data sovereignty, especially for UK businesses with strict regulatory requirements.
 Choosing a provider with UK-based or regionally relevant data centres ensures your data stays close to home and meets legal obligations.

 #3 Business Strategy Alignment